 Located on Vancouver Island just off of Canada’s west coast, Tofino is Canada’s surfing destination.
 Storm watchers gather in Tofino from October to February to watch the massive winter waves pound the Canadian Coast.
 Read: Driving the Sunshine Coast in BC – The Perfect Road Trip Itinerary

 10. Okanagan Valley

-Making a base in either Kelowna or Vernon offers a relaxing vacation overlooking picturesque lakes, rolling hills and forests and three mountain ranges surrounding the valley
+Making a base in either Kelowna, Penticton or Vernon offers a relaxing vacation overlooking picturesque lakes, rolling hills, and forests, and three mountain ranges surrounding the valley

 We don’t put museums in lists of iconic places, but the Canadian Museum of Human Rights in Winnipeg is one of the best museums in the world.

 The museum itself is beautifully designed winning many architectural awards taking the visitor on a journey from the ground floor representing roots and soil through mountains, earth, clouds, and light with exhibits like the Garden of Contemplation and the glass tower overlooking the city of Winnipeg.
 Read next: Things to do in Winnipeg

 Lunenburg in Nova Scotia is a UNESCO World Heritage Site and is one of Canada’s prettiest cities.
 With painted houses that adhere to strict cultural standards, Lunenburg has kept its maritime heritage intact and is one of the best places to experience the fishing culture of the East Coast.